-In favorable cases, cryo-EM can reach nearatomic resolution, and if more detailed structures of components of a particle are available from X-ray crystallography or solution NMR, these can be built into the cryo-EM molecular envelope (Zhou, 2008; Fig. 7.13.10).
-Therefore, EM and X-ray crystallography are complementary techniques.
-When they compete directly, crystallography delivers far more detailed information (e.g., ribosome, RNA polymerase).
-Nevertheless, EM is an extremely
+In favorable cases and facilitated by improvements in preparation techniques, such as cross-linking (Southworth and Agard, 2011), and direct (electron) detection cameras (Binshtein and Ohi, 2015), cryo-EM can reach near-atomic resolution (Fig. 7.13.4).
+If more detailed structures of components of a particle are available from X-ray crystallography or solution NMR, these can be built into the cryo-EM molecular envelope (Zhou, 2008; Fig. 7.13.12).
+Therefore, EM and X-ray crystallography are complementary